1

 • Employ reasoning skills and sound judgment in all situations

-• Collaborate effectively within an interdisciplinary team
+• Communicate effectively and collaborate within an interdisciplinary team

-• Engage in physical activities such as sitting, standing, bending, lifting, pushing, pulling, stooping, walking, reaching, and moving throughout the workday
+• Engage in physical activities such as sitting, standing, bending, lifting, pushing, pulling, stooping, walking, reaching, and moving intermittently throughout the workday

 • Read, write, speak, and comprehend the English language